SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 [[info]]
 | To decorate Pull Requests, a SonarQube analysis needs to be run on your code.
 You can find the additional parameters required for Pull Request analysis on the [Pull Request Analysis](/analysis/pull-request/) page.

-The simplest way to add pull request decoration is by creating a SonarQube project from your GitHub repository:
+The simplest way to add pull request decoration is by adding a project from GitHub by clicking the "+" in the upper-right corner and selecting **GitHub**.

 ![import a GitHub repository](/images/add-github-project.png)

-Follow the steps in the SonarQube UI to automatically set your project settings for pull request decoration.
+Then, follow the steps in SonarQube to analyze your project.
+The project settings for pull request decoration are set automatically.

 ### Adding pull request decoration to a manually created or existing project
 To add pull request decoration to a manually created or existing project, after you've created and installed your GitHub App and updated your global ALM Integration settings as shown above, set your project settings at **Project Settings > General Settings > Pull Request Decoration**.